-Other related parties are other Local Authorities, particularly Cumbria County Council, Cumbria Police Authority and local Parish Councils (see Note 2, Notes to the Collection Fund, Section G in this Statement of Accounts).
+Other related parties are other Local Authorities, particularly Cumbria County Council, Cumbria Police Authority and local Parish Councils.
 Shared service arrangements are in place with Eden District Council for Revenues and Benefits and Information Technology services.
 The Council is also a member of the Cumbria business rates pool.

-Transactions with the Cumbria Local Government Pension Scheme are shown below at Note 34.
+Transactions with the Cumbria Local Government Pension Scheme are shown below at Note 35.